piranha/solovyov.net/src/blog/2020/higher-order-functions.md

    (es-filters-q fg2 :naw)])
 ```

 That's not good.
-It's a little hard to compress code in a little example, but idea is following: both `es-filters-q` and `filter-gen` contain business logic.
+It's not easy to compress real code to an example in blog, but idea is following: both `es-filters-q` and `filter-gen` contain business logic.
 Parametrizing your business logic with functions leads to extraneous openness and indirection, making it very hard to follow.

 ## Take away